ZeroTheRed/zero-space/content/Associative Thinking.md

 There are two distinct types of associative memory
 1. **Implicit memory** - An unconscious memory process that relies on *priming*.
 Relationships are forged between entities subconsciously when they are presented simultaneously or in quick succession.
 Implicit association is driven by internal factors such as *performance*, *habituation*, and *thalamic processing speed*.
 An example would be *a song <-> its lyrics <-> the environment in which the song is being heard*
 3. **Explicit memory** - Explicit association is the conscious connection of entities.
 This is *explainable* unlike implicit association.
-An example would be ->.*Paris <-> France (The former is the capital city of the latter)*
+An example would be *Paris <-> France (The former is the capital city of the latter)*
 	1. **Episodic explicit association** - The relationship between "episodes" or events
 	2. **Semantic explicit association** - The relationship between facts